Ph.D. Qualifying/Candidacy Examination

 The qualifying examination, also called candidacy examination, tests primarily your research proposal and your research competence.
 You should begin the examination with an oral dissertation proposal (no longer than 1/2 hour of prepared material).
 This proposal will give rise to questions from the examining committee.
 While the examination centers around your dissertation topic, it also assesses the depth and breadth of your knowledge, and your aptitude in approaching and solving fundamental research problems.
 The examination is scheduled for 2-3 hours and normally occurs within two years of the preliminary examination.

-After the Graduate Director approves your request letter, you must pick up a Nomination of Ph.D.
-Qualifying Examination Committee Form (Ph.D.
-Form I) from the Graduate Coordinator.
-Submit Ph.D.
-Form I at least two weeks in advance of your scheduled exam date.
-This form is used to propose a Qualifying Examination Committee.
-You should complete this form in consultation with your Faculty Advisor.
 The committee must have five (5) members.
-Three members of this committee must be Core faculty in Environmental Engineering program.
-One member must be a UC faculty member from outside the Environmental Engineering program.
-Your Faculty Advisor serves as technical chair of the committee.
+Three (3) members of this committee must be Core faculty in the Environmental Engineering program.
+One member must be a UCI faculty member from outside the Environmental Engineering program.
+Your Faculty Advisor serves as the technical chair of the committee.
 By exception, one committee member other than the Chair or the outside member can be a non-voting member of the UC Academic Senate (e.g. Adjunct Professor, faculty holding professorial positions outside the UC system).
-Only one exception per committee will be considered.
+Only one exception per committee will be considered (please see Ms. Heath for more information).
 However, in case that the previous rules preclude members that can offer valuable advice and guidance for your research, such members can be included in addition to the five committee members as long as the majority of the committee still stands in Environmental Engineering program.
-After the committee is assembled, Ph.D.
-Form I should be submitted for approval to the Graduate Director and the Department Chair.
-Once the department approves the committee, the form should be submitted to the Graduate Coordinator.

 After approval of your Qualifying Examination Committee you must take the qualifying examination.
 All members of the Qualifying Examination Committee must be present at the exam.
 At least 2 weeks prior to the examination, you are obliged to provide the committee members with a preparation package containing a proposed table of contents for the dissertation, a program plan, an outline of work completed, an outline of work remaining, a bibliography, and any other pertinent information.
 Inform the Graduate Coordinator of the time and place of the examination, so that your file and Ph.D.
 Form I will be available for the exam.